-There is a graduate program obtainable for those who are intrigued.
 Azusa Pacific features a high performing men's basketball team.
 Azusa Pacific's 11:1 student-to-faculty ratio is one of the top in the United States.
 Obtain all the essential details on Azusa Pacific by viewing their scorecard.

 St John's University - New York is a good option for students pursuing a Theological & Ministerial Studies degree.
 Graduates from the Theological & Ministerial Studies degree program at St John's University - New York make 12.4% more than the average college grad in this field.
 Want a large student body?
 This institution has over 20,000 students on campus.